 For a Greek-inspired feast, serve them with a Greek lamb roast, lemon roast potatoes, tzatziki and a Greek salad.

-In the unlikely event that you have some leftovers, keep them in an airtight container in the fridge, and they should keep for a few days.
-Heat them up in a pan on the stove the next or cut them up to add to a frittata.
+- Store any leftovers in an airtight container in the fridge, and they should keep for a few days.
+Heat them up in your microwave, a pan on the stove the next day or cut them up to add to a frittata.

 This salad is gluten-free, nut-free, keto and vegetarian.
 To make it vegan, paleo and whole 30 compliant then, you will have to substitute the feta for one that is suitable.